Individual vs. Group Disability Insurance

 Evidence of Good Health Required

 Insurance providers have discretion in determining whom to insure.
 Consequently, carriers can be selective about their policyholders.
-The positive aspect is that this selectivity enables the insurance company to offer more flexible policy terms and superior benefit definitions.
+The insurance company is able to offer more adaptable policy terms and superior benefit definitions thanks to this selectivity, which is a positive aspect.

 Policy Portability